Angeloffpm/FireworkSandbox/README.md

 # Firework Sandbox

-This is a mini sandbox game I created as a final project for my Computer Graphics class at the University of Colorado.
+This is a mini sandbox game I created as a final project for my Computer Graphics class for my Bachelors degree.
 It is coded in C and utilizes OpenGL graphics and the GLUT library to create the game window and load assets.
-I have only included files I wrote to protect academic integrity.

 ## Game Controls:
 ### === Game mode ===